cfelde/week2-tokens/README.md

 When done, you should be able to run all tests successfully.

+# NPM dependencies

+You might need to run `npm install` to download project dependencies.

 ## HardHat commands

 Compile everything by running `npx hardhat compile`